kamwoods/disktype/README.md

-disktype: Disk Format Detection (a fork of Christopher Pfisterer's disktype)
+disktype: Disk Format Detection
 ---------------------------------------------------------------------------------------------------

+* Note!
+This is a fork of disktype created to address my own devlopment needs.
+You can find Christoph Pfisterer's official repository and documentation at http://disktype.sourceforge.net/

 # Introduction

 The purpose of disktype is to detect the content format of a disk or disk image.
 It knows about common file systems, partition tables, and